 Currently, I'm a Visiting Researcher with the Arctic Futures Initiative at the International Institute for Applied Systems Analysis in Laxenburg, Austria.
 I'm also a team member of an Academy of Finland research project on Human Security as a Promotional Tool for Societal Security in the Arctic, where I focus on gender in the Circumpolar North.
 And, I'm a contributing author to the Arctic Resilience Report, the findings of which were featured in the Guardian and Scientific American, among others.

-In my spare time, I co-build global communities like PLAN A, a platform for women to share research and stories on the North, and the Thousand Network, a family of young change makers on five continents who excel in and collaborate across their respective fields, from opera singing to engineering bionic eyes.
-And in 2016, I was humbled to land on Corporate Knight's #30under30 list of Sustainability Leaders in Canada, in partnership with IMPACT!
+In my spare time, I co-build global communities, like the Sandbox Network, a family of young change makers on five continents who excel in and collaborate across their respective fields, from opera singing to engineering bionic eyes.
+In 2016, I was humbled to land on Corporate Knight's #30under30 list of Sustainability Leaders in Canada, in partnership with IMPACT!
 Youth Program for Sustainability Leadership.
+And in 2018, I participated in the Climate Leader's Summit "Women Kicking it on Climate", hosted by Canada's Minister of Environment and Climate Change, the Honourable Catherine McKenna.

 Previously, I was a research assistant to a SSHRC-funded project on 'Understanding Sovereignty and Security in the Circumpolar Arctic', to Dr. Suzanne Lalonde and Dr. Whitney Lackenbauer on EU-Canada Arctic Strategies; to Dr. John McLevey on 'Challenges and Opportunities for the Governance of Socio-Ecological Systems in a Comparative Perspective'; and to Dr. Audra Mitchell on indigenous visions of the global extinction crisis.